Eeslint

 Step 1: Config File Conversion

-Converts .eslintrc.js, .eslintrc.json, .eslintrc.yaml, and .eslintrc.yml to the new config format (eslint.config.mjs).
+Converts .eslintrc.js, .eslintrc.json, .eslintrc.yaml, .eslintrc.yml, optional custom-named configs (via workflow params), and in-repo package.json eslintConfig, to flat config (eslint.config.mjs).

 What gets migrated: